 My husband and I just got back from a three-week, six-country tour of Europe!
 The Netherlands, Germany, Austria, Italy, Switzerland and France!
-And let me just say there’s way too much to do before going away!
+In addition to the time away, there's way too much to do before you even head to the airport.

-We didn’t have any plans to do a major vacation this year but when a Rick Steves tour catalog came in the mail, it was just too tempting!
+We didn't have any plans to do a major vacation this year.
+However, when a Rick Steves tour catalog arrived in the mail, it was just too tempting because I'm a huge Rick Steves fan!

-I’m a huge Rick Steves fan.
-His Saturday morning show on PBS back in the 1990’s, Rick Steves’ Europe, was sort of a lifeline for me at a time when my world was pretty small.
+Rick Steves' Saturday morning show on PBS back in the 1990's, Rick Steves' Europe, was a lifeline for me at a time when my world was pretty small.
 I lived in a small Milwaukee apartment with a good little clerical job.
-With hardly any money, I could dream and live vicariously through Rick Steves about possibly traveling to Europe someday.
-Thankfully, my world has opened up and I’ve been able to travel to the places I saw on television!
+With hardly any money, I could only dream and live vicariously through his show about traveling to Europe someday.
+Thankfully, my world has opened up and I've been able to travel to the places I saw on television!

 Speaking of crazy, here's a crazy-good heartier gluten-free twist on a pizza you're going to love!
 Italian Sausage and Bell Pepper Polenta Bake.

-Why am I calling it a “bake” instead of a casserole?
+Why am I calling this Italian Sausage and Bell Pepper Polenta Bake a "bake" instead of a casserole?
 To me, a casserole is something mixed together and then baked.
 This Italian Sausage and Bell Pepper Polenta Bake has more of a layering thing going on.
 The polenta base comes together quickly using instant polenta!